Data science (for skill-building & earning to give)

 Next steps

 You can easily test your fit for this career by taking an Intro to Data Science course.
 You can enter either by self-learning, building a portfolio of projects on a blog and GitHub, and applying to companies directly, or you can take a data science bootcamp.
-In the US, the two best known bootcamps for PhD holders are Insight Data Science and The Data Incubator, and for those without a PhD Galvanize.
+In the US, one of the best known bootcamps for PhD holders is the The Data Incubator, and for those without a PhD Galvanize.
 In the UK there is ASI Fellowship (run by supporters of 80,000 Hours) and Science to Data Science, both of which only accept PhD holders.

 Sometimes recommended